nsftx/seven-gravity-gateway/README.md

 In order to dispatch the events from master to slave, slave needs to pass `keyListeners` prop in configuration declaring which keys he wants to listen.
 Format is the same.

-(NOTE) It is advised to use the keyCodes for key binding definition
+(NOTE) It is advised to use the keyCodes for key binding definition for sake of normalization across browsers.

 =====Message exchange====